fsgeoghd-tech/Running_Dinner_automated/README.md

 Improvements compared to the old version include:

-1. Automatic delegation of double cooks in case the number of Teams is not divisible by three
+1. Automatic delegation of double cooks in case the number of Teams is not divisible by three,
-2. Full integration of the entire process into python to
+2. Full integration of the entire process into python to reduce the chance for confusion and human error,
-3. Automated Mail writing
+3. Automated Mail writing,
-4. Reduced requirements (two excel spreadsheets are needed instead of one and a .kml Layer in Case of the old version)
+4. Reduced requirements (two excel spreadsheets are needed instead of one and a .kml Layer in Case of the old version).

 ## Description